michielhermes/viscol/README.md

 ## Documentation ##

-There is a set of examples that demonstrates some possible uses of this project.

-The full documentation can be found in the [documents folder](https://michielhermes.github.io/viscol/) (under construction).
+The full documentation including examples can be found in the [documents folder](https://michielhermes.github.io/viscol/) (under construction).